-6.3 Vertical mergers are mergers between firms that operate at different but complementary levels in the chain of production and/ or distribution.
-The complementary nature of products or services would mean that a higher price for one product reduces the demand for both.
-For example, a merger between a manufacturer (known as the upstream firm) and retailer (known as the downstream firm) would be considered to be a vertical merger.
+- 7.3 Vertical mergers are mergers between an upstream supplier and a downstream customer which purchasesfirms that operate at different but complementary levels in the supplier's goods, either as an input into its ownchain of production and/or distribution.
+The complementary nature of products or services would mean that a higher price for resale. one product reduces the demand for both.
+For example, a merger between an upstream manufacturer (known as the upstream firm) and a downstream retailer (known as the downstream firm) would be considered to be a vertical merger. - 7.4 Some mergers may be both horizontal and vertical in nature, e.g. where the merging firms are not only in a vertical relationship but are also actual or potential horizontal competitors at either upstream or downstream level, or where there are overlaps in their activities in some but not all markets.
+In such cases, CCCS will examine both the horizontal and vertical aspects of the merger. - 7.5 The integration of complementary products and services within a single firm, through acquisition, can be pro-competitive for a variety of reasons: - efficiencies may arise because an effort to increase the sales of one product will benefit sales of the other, and more effort will be exerted to increase sales if both are sold within a single firm;

-- 6.4 Some mergers may be both horizontal and vertical in nature, e.g. where the merging firms are not only in a vertical relationship but are also actual or potential horizontal competitors at either upstream or downstream level, or where there are overlaps in their activities in some but not all markets.
-In such cases, CCS will examine both the horizontal and vertical aspects of the merger. - 6.5 The integration of complementary products and services within a single firm, through acquisition, can be pro-competitive for a variety of reasons: - efficiencies may arise because an effort to increase the sales of one product will benefit sales of the other, and more effort will be exerted to increase sales if both are sold within a single firm; - when a price reduction in one product increases the demand for both products, integration increases the incentives to reduce price, as the integrated firm now captures the benefits of the increased demand for the complementary product as well; or - many complements are purchased together by customers, so that integration may give rise to benefits in terms of one-stop shopping. - 6.6 Acquisitions leading to vertical integration are generally efficiency-enhancing.
-Benefits of vertical integration could include: - reduced production costs, e.g., reduced overhead and transaction costs, better production and distribution methods; - increased innovation; and/or - lower prices and/or increased supply of products from a reduced profit margin, i.e., prices will no longer include the previous mark-up on purchases by the downstream firm from the upstream firm. - 6.7 The analytical framework applied to assess vertical mergers is similar in some aspects to the framework applied to horizontal mergers, namely, CCS would: - develop a theory of harm; - define the relevant markets, which could relate to different parts of the supply chain of the affected products and service, namely, separate markets for upstream and downstream activities; - develop an appropriate counterfactual scenario; - assess competition in each of the relevant markets and compare it with the counterfactual scenario.
-This includes an assessment of the competitive constraints on the merged entity like buyer power and barriers to entry. - 6.8 However, the competition concerns arising in vertical mergers are likely to be different to the concerns raised in horizontal merger.
-For instance, vertical mergers do not involve a direct loss of competition between firms in the same market and are unlikely to result in an SLC in a market, unless market power exists at one of the affected parts of the supply chain. - 6.9 The potential theories of harm raised by a vertical merger may involve: - market foreclosure (e.g. by raising rivals' costs of access to a necessary input of customers or refusing to supply them completely); and/or - increasing the ability and incentive of parties to collude in a market. - 6.10 These potential theories of harm are discussed in further detail below.
+- when a price reduction in one product increases the demand for both products, integration increases the incentives to reduce price, as the integrated firm now captures the benefits of the increased demand for the complementary product as well; or - many complements are purchased together by customers, so that integration may give rise to benefits in terms of one-stop shopping. - 7.67.5 Acquisitions leading to vertical integration are generally efficiency-enhancing.
+Benefits of vertical integration could include: - reduced production costs, e.g., reduced overhead and transaction costs, better production and distribution methods; - increased innovation; and/or - lower prices and/or increased supply of products from a reduced profit margin, i.e., prices will no longer include the previous mark-up on purchases by the downstream firm from the upstream firm.

+7.77.6 The analytical framework applied to assess vertical mergers is similar in some aspects to the framework applied to horizontal mergers, namely, CCCS would:

+- develop a theory of harm; - define the relevant markets, which could relate to different parts of the supply chain of the affected products and service, namely, separate markets for upstream and downstream activities; - develop an appropriate counterfactual scenario; - assess competition in each of the relevant markets and compare it with the counterfactual scenario.
+This includes an assessment of the competitive constraints on the merged entity like buyer power and barriers to entry. - 7.87.7 However, the competition concerns arising in vertical mergers are likely to be different to the concerns raised in horizontal merger.
+For instance, vertical mergers do not involve a direct loss of competition between firms in the same market and are unlikely to result in a SLC in a market, unless market power exists at one of the affected parts of the supply chain.

+7.97.8 The potential theories of harm raised by a vertical merger may involve:

+- market foreclosure (e.g. by restricting downstream rival'sraising rivals' costs of access to a -necessary input; or restricting upstream rival's access to of customers; or refusing to supply them completely); and/or - increasing the ability and incentive of parties to collude in a market.

+7.107.9 These potential theories of harm are discussed in further detail below.